meredoth/Unity-Fluent-Debug/README.md

 ## Simple Usage

-Add the namespace with the following using statement
+Add the namespace with the following using statement:

 ```cs
 using UnityFluentDebug;